noambavli/Hyper-Discord-Bot/README.md

 todo:
     more testing
-    add more responses to more situations
+    add more responses for more situations
+    , suggestions: 'help me with x"